 Ed.
 Note: The tips below are from our favorite witch, not a medical doctor, and they should not be considered a substitute for any medical or otherwise scientific guidance.
 But we do know at least one doctor with quartz bookends, so maybe that says something?

-Crystals are an amazing — and downright beautiful — tool from the Earth that are said to help us ground, center and even manifest intentions.
-As a reiki master and tarot reader (aka all-around witch) and a new mom, I use crystals in my day-to-day life in many different ways — and so can you.
-They're pretty easy to find and buy, and they don't need to be expensive; very small crystals can do the job just great.
+Crystals are an amazing — and gorgeous — tool from the Earth that are said to help us ground, center and even manifest intentions.
+As a reiki master, tarot reader, mom and all-around witch, I use crystals in my day-to-day life in many different ways — and so can you.
+They’re pretty easy to find and buy, and they don’t need to be expensive; very small crystals can do the job just great.

 Here are a few tips for parents on how to work with crystals and incorporate these healing beauties into your everyday life.

 When you’re starting out, take your time to shop around for your crystals.
 They come in many different colors, shapes and sizes, so you’ve got options for sure.
 Most often, the crystals you feel drawn to aesthetically are the ones that possess the energy you need.
 Enthralled by jade?
 In love with labradorite?
 Crazy about rose quartz pink?
 Maybe you or your family need what that stone is bringing.

 Trust that you are attracted to it for a reason — even if you don’t know what it is yet.
 If you are shopping in person (which I highly recommend), take the time to hold several different crystals in your hands; feel their energy and how it affects you.

 Cleanse your crystals

 Once you’ve found your stones, it’s helpful to cleanse them.
 This allows you to “reset” their energy from any previous users — or people who pawed them in the crystal shop — and then set your own personal intentions for working with them.